 Schick Shadel 10-Day Marijuana Addiction Treatment

-Our marijuana addiction treatment program is based on proven scientific research and utilizes a medical approach called aversion therapy.
+Our marijuana addiction treatment program and marijuana detox is based on proven scientific research and utilizes a medical approach called aversion therapy.
 Aversion therapy is a form of counter conditioning.
 This technique has been medically proven to retrain the brain and stop the addictive cravings of marijuana.
 Addiction is a medical condition, not a moral failure and should be treated as such.
 According to a recent study by University of Washington (UW) 69% of participating patients were still sober 12 months after their treatment.
 We have treated over 80,000 patients over the past 80 years.
 Our hospital is the longest running addiction treatment center in the United States.

 Cell phones, laptops and visits from friends and loved ones are not only welcome, they are encouraged!